HomeBlogHow to remove iron-on letters from clothes: a step-by-step guide

-• Fix DIY Mistakes: Iron-on letters are popular for DIY projects, but sometimes errors happen.
+• Fix DIY mistakes: Iron-on letters are a popular choice for DIY projects, but errors can sometimes occur.
 Removal allows you to correct those mistakes without discarding the garment.

 Whatever your reason, following the proper steps will ensure your clothing stays intact and ready for its next chapter.